intel/intel-extension-for-pytorch/docs/tutorials/features.rst

 INT8 Quantization
 -----------------

 Intel® Extension for PyTorch* provides built-in quantization recipes to deliver good statistical accuracy for most popular DL workloads including CNN, NLP and recommendation models.

-On top of that, if users would like to tune for a higher accuracy than what the default recipe provides, a recipe tuning API powered by Intel® Neural Compressor is provided for users to try.
+Users are always recommended to try quantization with the built-in quantization recipe first with Intel® Extension for PyTorch* quantization APIs.
+For even higher accuracy demandings, users can try with separate `recipe tuning APIs <features/int8_recipe_tuning_api.md>`_.
+The APIs are powered by Intel® Neural Compressor to take advantage of its tuning feature.

 Check more detailed information for `INT8 Quantization <features/int8_overview.md>`_ and `INT8 recipe tuning API guide (Experimental, *NEW feature in 1.13.0*) <features/int8_recipe_tuning_api.md>`_.